roadkell/ascii-logos/README.md

 ### To Do ###
-* Draw a vertical version of the modern ThinkPad logo
 * Draw a Lenovo logo
 * Make low-res versions restricted to the classic charset of ASCII codepage 437